Onward

 Background

 Onward's Venturing Out series, which has tracked the UK's lab-to-factory commercialisation gap for four years, received its latest and most pointed illustration in April 2026 when the European Commission approved €211m of Italian state aid for CamGraPhIC, a University of Cambridge graphene photonics spinout.
 The approval confirmed that the UK has retained the Nobel-prize-associated IP while Italy secured the factory jobs, the manufacturing capital, and the industrial infrastructure.
+The Venturing Out thesis — that the UK owns discovery and university IP but loses commercialisation to jurisdictions willing to write industrial-scale state cheques — was invoked explicitly in the context of the TenU USIT for Software Guide launched at Mansion House on 20 May 2026: Beauhurst data showing 36.7% of UK spinout fundraisings closed below £500k in 2025 illustrated the capital gap Onward has documented.

-Onward is a centre-right UK policy think tank focused on levelling-up, industrial strategy, innovation, and social conservatism.
+Onward is a centre-right UK policy think tank founded in 2018, focused on levelling-up, industrial strategy, innovation, and social policy.
 Its research programmes produce policy papers and data-led reports aimed primarily at Conservative and moderate cross-party audiences.
 The Venturing Out series examines why British deep-tech and advanced manufacturing spinouts consistently fail to industrialise domestically, identifying capital gaps, planning barriers, and state-capacity deficits as the structural causes.
 Onward operates within the broader UK think-tank ecosystem alongside the Institute for Fiscal Studies, the Institute for Government, and the IPPR, each occupying distinct ideological and policy territory.